the-cognitiveservices-ninja/demo-environment/docs/scripts/d365_text_chat.md

 ## use case live chat - human to human interaction with livetranslation

-* Agent: Hallo, wie kann ich Dir helfen
+* Agent: Hallo, Du möchtest einen Wasserfilter installieren.
-* User: I want to install a water filter?
+* User: ja, mein Wasser ist sehr hart.

 * Agent in Copilot: How do i install a water filter